 Professional Practitioner Research Proposal

 The module will foster research awareness, the development of transferrable skills, including the capacity for self-management and the concept of life-long learning.
 It will also enable students to develop the skills to locate and critically appraise research and present this information to an acceptable academic standard, and cultivate the student’s knowledge of a topic from their professional discipline as a basis for future action.
-Experimental design will be taught so that data and observations can be assessed for accuracy and reliability.
-The appropriateness of the investigational methods will be explored together with suitable data analytical techniques.
-Methods of reporting the results of scientific investigations will be appraised.
+Experimental and exploratory designs will be taught so that data and observations can be assessed for accuracy and reliability.
+The appropriateness of the investigational or exploratory methods will be explored together with suitable data analytical techniques.
+Methods of reporting the results of scientific investigations and explorations will be appraised

 Veterinary Nursing Support of Pain Management

 This module will enhance the student’s knowledge regarding the physiology of pain focusing on the impact pain has on an animal.
 Students will also explore the concept of multi-modal analgesia and the use design, implementation and evaluation of pain scoring systems in veterinary practice in order to improve and enhance patient health and welfare.

 This module will cover the implementation and evaluation of the advanced nursing care of emergency surgical and critically ill medical patients, critical care procedures, patient monitoring and the legal and ethical considerations of nursing such patients.
 It will also cover advanced nursing procedures encountered in veterinary practice.

 Dissertation (Double module)